fukatani/RefineDet_chainer/README.md

 # RefineDet_chainer
-RefineDet[1] and other SSD (Single shot Detection) Network based on chainer
+Benchmarking RefineDet[1] and other SSD (Single shot Detection) Network based on chainer

 Including